wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 * Fixed: search widget in wordpress 3.1
 = 1.0.2 =
-* Fixed: synchronization of object images on a mu like installation
+* Fixed: synchronization of object images on a mu like installation = 1.0.3 =
+* Fixed: when using multiple "Yes-co Contact formulier" widgets on the same page, only the posted widget will display the send message

 = 1.0 =
 * Initial version